ServiceWeaver/weaver/website/docs.md

 $ weaver gke deploy weaver.toml # Run in the cloud.
 ```

-A Service Weaver application is composed of a number **components**.
-A component is
+A Service Weaver application is composed of a number of **components**.
+A
-represented as a regular Go [interface][go_interfaces], and components interact
+component is represented as a regular Go [interface][go_interfaces], and
-with each other by calling the methods defined by these interfaces.
-This makes
+components interact with each other by calling the methods defined by these
-writing Service Weaver applications easy.
-You don't have to write any networking or
+interfaces.
+This makes writing Service Weaver applications easy.
+You don't have
-serialization code; you just write Go.
-Service Weaver also provides libraries for
+to write any networking or serialization code; you just write Go.
+Service Weaver
-logging, metrics, tracing, routing, testing, and more.
+also provides libraries for logging, metrics, tracing, routing, testing, and
+more.

 You can deploy a Service Weaver application as easily as running a single command.
 Under
 the covers, Service Weaver will dissect your binary along component boundaries, allowing